 2. Immunofluorescence analysis of cells containing pBabe-EYFP-CENP-A

 2.1.
-Day 7: 4 days after retrovirus infection of pBabe-EYFP-CENP-A constructs remove the culture medium by aspiration.
+Day 7: 4 days after retrovirus infection of pBabe-EYFP-CENP-A constructs, remove the culture medium by aspiration.
 Rinse cells once with TBS (25 mM Tris-HCl, pH 7.5; 125 mM NaCl).
 Apply TBS to the side of the culture wells to avoid disturbing the surface of cells.

 NOTE: The optimal time point for cell fixation must be determined empirically.
 Immunofluorescence signals of both EYFP-CENP-A WT and K124R are detectable at the centromere at least 4 days after retrovirus infection of pBabe-EYFP-CENP-A constructs even without Cre infection (data not shown, Figures 1C-E for the data with Cre infection).